eProsima/Fast-DDS-docs/docs/fastdds/transport/shared_memory/shared_memory.rst

 .. note::

+  In case that several transports are enabled, the discovery traffic is always performed using the UDP/TCP transport, even if the SHM transport is enabled in both participants running in the same machine.
+  This may cause discovery issues if one or several of the participants only has SHM enabled and other participants use some other transport at the same time.
-  When two participants on the same machine have SHM transport enabled, all communications between them are automatically performed by SHM transport only.
+  Also, when two participants on the same machine have SHM transport enabled, the user data communication between them is automatically performed by SHM transport only.
   The rest of the enabled transports are not used between those two participants.